 Black Hat SEO techniques, tricks and tactics worked in the good old days.
 However, as search engines started taking strict actions and updating algorithms to penalize sites using these malicious tactics, things have become really tough.
 Search engines hate being tricked.
 So they took adequate measures to ensure cleaner and more accurate results.
 You can visit http://subnet-calculator.org and calculate your network security for free.

 Although it is tough to achieve organic rankings with proper techniques, nothing can, better than going white hat.
 The wisest thing to do is to hire a professional digital marketing company such as Red Rain SEO to handle it appropriately.
 Strictly avoid falling into the trap of following any new black hat/shady SEO techniques as mentioned below:

 1. Over Optimization of Website

 The technique usually includes keyword stuffing, which can get you penalized by Google Panda.
-Over-optimized ALT Description, commercial anchor text on internal pages, using irrelevant keywords, trying to over-optimize the Inbound Links that ruins link profile, use of hidden/ invisible text and links, and hiding links and text will definitely tank your site.
+Over-optimized ALT Description, commercial anchor text on internal pages, using irrelevant keywords, custom trade show exhibit, trying to over-optimize the Inbound Links that ruins link profile, use of hidden/ invisible text and links, and hiding links and text will definitely tank your site.

 2. Keyword Stuffing